actions/setup-java/README.md

 - Registering problem matchers for error output
 - Caching dependencies managed by Apache Maven
 - Caching dependencies managed by Gradle
+- Caching dependencies managed by sbt

+This action allows you to work with Java and Scala projects.

 ## V2 vs V1
 - V2 supports custom distributions and provides support for Zulu OpenJDK, Eclipse Temurin and Adopt OpenJDK  out of the box.
 V1 supports only Zulu OpenJDK